-The COIMA Group is born, a strategy based on urban, ESG and digital regeneration
+The COIMA Group has been created, a strategy based on urban, ESG and digital regeneration

 ESG: 100% of new developments aligned with the EU decarbonization target of 2°c; 100% of new programmatic funds qualified under Articles 8 or 9 SFDR